Epilepsy Fellowship Program

 - Quality of care in collaboration with the Wharton School of Business

 Fellows have the option for additional training beyond the one-year Epilepsy fellowship.
-This may include an additional clinical year (for trainees pursuing a career in academic clinical epilepsy or epilepsy surgery), in-depth research experience supported by NIH-funded T32 training grants, and other combinations depending on trainee interest.
+This can include additional clinical training in our ACGME-accredited Clinical Neurophysiology fellowship or our non-accredited Intracranial EEG fellowship (registered as NST program with ACGME).
+Additional training options include in-depth research experience supported by NIH-funded T32 training grants and other potential funding mechanisms.
 Optional training in secondary degrees (Master's in Translational Research, Epidemiology, or Bioengineering) is available.
 Finally, Fellows may opt for a third year of research, leading to application for an NIH K-award.
 Those interested primarily in clinical careers can also take advantage of a wide variety of augmented training in our network in Philadelphia and abroad, and extended training at the instructor/entry faculty level, to solidify their clinical skills.

 Fellowship Curriculum